lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  [![gcp-account](/images/gcp-account.png)]()

 ### Other Things to Know
- - GCP service costs are billed to YOU for FREE Tier (after you've spent your $300 credit)
+ - GCP service costs are billed to **YOU** for FREE Tier (after you've spent your $300 credit)
  - GCP FREE tier account have built-in service usage limits - [link](https://cloud.google.com/free/docs/gcp-free-tier)
- - GCP service costs are billed to YOUR COMPANY (or research group) for Organizational Accounts
+ - GCP service costs are billed to **YOUR COMPANY**  (or research group) for Organizational Accounts
- - A GCP Billing Account can be linked to one or more projects and is how you pay (credit card, invoice...).
+ - A GCP billing account can be linked to one or more GCP projects and the billing account specifies how you pay (credit card, invoice...) for GCP services
-   - billing account is linked to a payment profile (individual or corporate)
+   - A GCP billing account is linked to a payment profile (individual or corporate)

  [![billing](/images/billing.png)]()